MIC-DKFZ/image_classification/README.md

       Do the same for the ```val_dataloader```.\
       That's it!
 You can now use all training pipelines, regularization techniques and models with your dataset.

+# Add custom augmentations
+See [Including other datasets](#including-other-datasets) if you want to use a new dataset including specific augmentations.
+If you only want to try out new augmentations for already included datasets like CIFAR or Imagenet you can simply add them to the respective dataset file.
+For CIFAR this would be augmentation/policies/cifar.py.
+See 4.2 of [Including other datasets](#including-other-datasets) on how to integrate the new augmentation policy.

 # CIFAR Results